doodyology/gmu_chss_degrees/README.md

-# Analyzing Labor Market Outcomes of Humanities & Social Science College Degree Holders in the USA
+## Analyzing Labor Market Outcomes of Humanities & Social Science College Degree Holders in the USA for George Mason Univeristy
 ---

 ### Project Summary